buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 These known-local ULA prefixes are inferred from ULA addresses assigned to interfaces or learned from Prefix Information Options (PIOs) in Router Advertisements (RAs) {{RFC4861}} received on any interface regardless of how the PIO flags are set.
 Further, they are learned from Route Information Options (RIOs) in RAs received on any interface by Type C hosts that process RIOs, as defined in {{RFC4191}}.

+Section 3.1 of RFC 4193 only defines ULA prefixes where the L-bit is set to 1, i.e., prefixes under fd00::/8 where the prefix is locally assigned or generated.
+The use of ULAs where L=0, i.e., prefixes under fc00::/8, is currently undefined.

-The following rules define how the learnt known-local ULA prefixes are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.
+The following rules define how the learnt known-local ULA prefixes under fd00::/8 are inserted into the address selection policy table for a node, through a conceptual list of known-local prefixes.

-1. RIOs from within fc00::/7 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.
+1. RIOs from within fd00::/8 are considered the preferred information source for determining known-local ULAs and should override other conflicting information or assumptions from other sources, including PIOs.

-2. RIOs within fc00::/7 that are compliant with Section 3 of RFC 4193 MUST be added to the known-local ULA list.
-If received, RIOs for shorter ULA prefixes MUST NOT be used to insert known-local ULA entries in the address selection policy table.
+2. RIOs within fd00::/8 that are compliant with Section 3 of RFC 4193 MUST be added to the known-local ULA list.
+RIOs for shorter prefixes MUST NOT be used to insert known-local ULA entries in the address selection policy table.

-3. PIOs within fc00::/7 of length /64 that are not already in the node’s known-local ULA list MUST be added to the list with an assumed prefix length of /48, regardless of how the PIO flags are set.
+3. PIOs within fd00::/8 of length /64 that are not already in the node’s known-local ULA list MUST be added to the list with an assumed prefix length of /48, regardless of how the PIO flags are set.

-4. ULA interface addresses from within fc00::/7, particularly ones not created by SLAAC, and not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.
+4. ULA interface addresses from within fd00::/8, particularly ones not created by SLAAC, and not already covered by the known-local ULA list MUST be added to the list with an assumed prefix length of /48.

-5. Regardless of their length or how the PIO flags are set, other PIOs from within fc00::/7 that are not already covered by the known-local ULA list MAY be added to the list, but only with the advertised prefix length.
+5. Regardless of their length or how the PIO flags are set, other PIOs from within fd00::/8 that are not already covered by the known-local ULA list MAY be added to the list, but only with the advertised prefix length.

 6. When inserting known-local ULA entries into the policy table, they MUST have a label of 14 (rather than the default ULA label of 13) and a precedence of 45.